Reinaldodsf/OrinocoOakFurniture/README.md

-# OrinocoOakFurniture
+# Orinoco - Oak Furniture #

+This is the back end server for Project 5 of the Junior Web Developer path.
+This is the app that was developed for the project 5 on Web development course.
+The back-end code was already created and I have created the front-end code for the app.

+### Prerequisites ###

+You will need to have Node and `npm` installed locally on your machine.

+### Installation ###

-The existing code is located in this repository.
-After cloning the repository, run npm install from within the project folder, and then run the server with node server (requires Node installed on your machine and run locally).
+Clone this repo.
+From within the project folder, run `npm install`.
+You can then run the server with `node server`.
+The server should run on `localhost` with default port `3000`.
+If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.